Ottawa teen hooks state champion bass

 "I love fishing and this is an amazing opportunity for me to compete at the national level for the first time," Wadkins said.
 "Plus, there’s so much more to the Big Bass Zone tournament.
 I’m also getting sponsors and learning business relationships.
 It’s incredible.
 I’ll be working hard to do everything I can to make my town, Ottawa, state of Kansas, my sponsors, and my parents proud."

-This competition spanned seven months with the young anglers across the country attempting to catch the biggest bass in each state.
+This competition spanned seven months, with the young anglers across the country attempting to catch the biggest bass in each state.
 The national championship will be held Saturday, Oct.
-3, at The Willows Club at Lake Pend Oreille, Idaho.
+3, at The Willows Club at Lake Pend Oreille in Idaho.

 Wadkins’ biggest catch came with four days left in the state competition.
 He won the state title with a bass weighing 6.72 pounds.